-AS KIT Finance Europe founded in 2004, is a licensed European investment firm, operating within the framework of applicable European law.
-The Company is governed by the Estonian Securities Market Act and supervised by the Estonian Financial Supervision Authority.
+AS KIT Finance Europe founded in 2004, is a licensed Estonian (EU) investment firm, operating within the framework of applicable laws.
+The Company is governed by the Directive 2014/65/EU (MIFID II), Estonian Securities Market Act and supervised by the Estonian Financial Supervision Authority (Finantsinspektsioon).
 The Company specializes on provision of investment and ancillary services to retail clients, professional investors and institutions on the securities and commodities markets.
-The Company is a 100% subsidiary of
+AS KIT Finance Europe has relationships and co-operations with leading prime brokerages firms and global custodians.

-Russian broker KIT Finance (PJSC).
-The Company's head office is located in Tallinn, Estonia has a representative office in St. Petersburg, Russia, and a branch in Limassol, Cyprus.
+The Company is a 100% subsidiary of Russian broker KIT Finance (JSC).
+The Company's head office is located in Tallinn, has a branch in Limassol, Cyprus and a representative office in St. Petersburg, Russia.